Artificial lift

-Artificial lift refers to the use of artificial means to increase the flow of liquids, such as crude oil or water, from a production well.
+Artificial lift is the use of artificial means to increase the flow of liquids, such as crude oil or water, from a production well.
 Generally this is achieved by the use of a mechanical device inside the well (known as pump or velocity string) or by decreasing the weight of the hydrostatic column by injecting gas into the liquid some distance down the well.
 A newer method called Continuous Belt Transportation (CBT) uses an oil absorbing belt to extract from marginal and idle wells.
 Artificial lift is needed in wells when there is insufficient pressure in the reservoir to lift the produced fluids to the surface, but often used in naturally flowing wells (which do not technically need it) to increase the flow rate above what would flow naturally.
 The produced fluid can be oil, water or a mix of oil and water, typically mixed with some amount of gas.